New Silk Roads - Timothy Mitchell - Infrastructures Work on Time

 Those with surplus funds could purchase a share of the future revenue—from the developers of a railway line, for example—at a discount.
 The developers would realize an immediate profit, in fact often a great windfall, since the future revenues might be worth many times the cost of building the infrastructure.
 And the share-buying investor would acquire the future revenue, discounted to reflect the fact that the revenue would not be available for five, ten, or fifty years.8

 Two features of new infrastructure projects contribute to making this lengthened interruption of time possible.
 First, compared to other means of capturing revenue, infrastructures are unusually durable.
 Railways, dams, ports, pipelines, highways, and shipping canals are built with concrete, iron and steel, stonework, and other resilient materials.
-Their technical resilience and durability is partly what constitutes such arrangements as “infrastructure.”
+Their technical resilience and durability are partly what renders such arrangements as “infrastructure.”
 By design they must be more resilient than the transient goods, vehicles, liquids, and persons whose flow they channel and enable.
 While the materials carried by infrastructures are often designed to be consumed within months, days, or less, creating little in the way of long-term revenue streams, the life of infrastructure is typically measured in years or decades.
 The future revenue that can be purchased at a discount is in part the product of this necessary difference between the decomposability of supplies intended to be consumed and the non-decomposing quality of the apparatus through which they flow.

 Second, more than many other means of capturing revenues, infrastructures are typically built with another kind of durability, a form of political and legal guarantee.
 As a shorthand, they can be described as monopolies.
 But that term simplifies the different elements of the guarantee.
 As an apparatus for the ordering and control of flows, an infrastructure tends to be fixed in place, a form of real estate even (in some uses, infrastructure becomes the label for almost any material structure larger than a building).9 Like all real property, in contrast to moveable goods, the structure is monopolizing, occupying space exclusively, blocking other users from that space, or charging them for its use.
-Even digital infrastructures monopolize space, not only figuratively, by occupying key geographical locations or privileged access to electricity supplies and other requirements.10
+Even digital infrastructures monopolize space, not only figuratively, but also by occupying key geographical locations or by maintaining privileged access to electricity supplies and other requirements.10

 Moreover, as large, materially extended arrangements, the building of infrastructure very often involves government power.
 Dams, ports, highways, power stations, and rail lines typically require a concession or authorization from an authority, awarding exclusive control of a river channel, harbor, transportation corridor, or communication node.
 This is not simply a question of governments awarding monopoly rights.
 The very powers of government, in the era of the modern state, emerged through the development of legal systems, legislative committees, municipalities, and other authorities that claimed powers to build or license infrastructure.
 Infrastructure and government co-evolved as parallel forms of spatially-defined power.11